 What If The Accused Is A First-Time Offender?

-Being a first-time offender may impact the case, such as receiving a lighter sentence or alternative options like probation.
+Being a first-time offender may affect the case, including potential alternatives such as probation.
 However, this is not guaranteed and depends on the specifics of the case and its severity.